 And I proceed to fangirl and annouce it on Facebook.

-So, naturally, today I want to share all the pictures I could get of these ADORABLE baby owls!
+So, naturally, today I want to share this ADORABLE picture of one of the babies!
 Mom says that they’re a good luck charm, and I believe that’s true.
-We could use it after the winter we’ve had!